AnthonyPAlicea/anthonyalicea/blog/how-to-write-email-people-will-read.md

 ---
 layout: post.njk
 title: How To Write Email People Will Read
-excerpt: Email is a part of everyday life.
+excerpt: We are inundated with email.
 So how do you write an email that clients and co-workers will read?
 date: 2018-05-16
 tags: post
 ---